dangerH/RO-MVP-Timer/README.txt

 Visit: http://aspirine.org/htpasswd_en.html
 Choose 'Crypt (all Unix servers)', enter the desired username/password, and hit 'encrypt password' This should generate the proper line for your .htpasswd file.
 This also makes it convenient for new users to send their encrypted passwords to the person in charge of the FTP.
 No one wants to have their plaintext passwords revealed to other persons!

 So eventually the contents of the .htpasswd file should look similar to this:
 Mandrake:57ENy0uwfYAyg
 Muffley:KePgRECOS0s5M
 Strangelove:PADe4hxUxKg4U

-Save it and you should be done, congratulations!
+Finally save it and you should be done, congratulations!